chetanpm/path-explorer/README.md

 Our thermal simulation employs a physics-based heat source model that accurately represents the energy input during additive manufacturing processes.
 It utilizes the Gaussian heat distribution:

--I’ve incorporated a moving heat source to simulate the line-by-line scanning process for each layer.
+- I’ve incorporated a moving heat source to simulate the line-by-line scanning process for each layer.
--The spot size adapts based on the hatch spacing.
+- The spot size adapts based on the hatch spacing.

 ### Visualization

--Real-time rendering with GPU acceleration.
+- Real-time rendering with GPU acceleration.

 ### Limitations

--Currently supports hatches only (no contours).
+- Currently supports hatches only (no contours).
--Assumes constant layer height.
+- Assumes constant layer height.
--Simplified Gaussian model (not the full Rosenthal solution).
+- Simplified Gaussian model (not the full Rosenthal solution).
--No material-specific calibration.
+- No material-specific calibration.
--No experimental validation.
+- No experimental validation.

-Thermal accumulation with history and a full simulation of thermal application with a moving heat source automatically layer after layer, but these features have been commented out of the code due to issues that need to be addressed.
+Thermal accumulation with history and a full simulation of thermal application with a moving heat source automatically layer after layer was working but these features have been commented out of the code due to issues that need to be addressed.
 Time is required to fix these features.

 If you decide to make changes to the code, run ‘uv tool install ruff’ and ‘uv tool run ruff check’ from within the repository.
 The —fix option can sometimes be used to fix simple syntax errors.